khalifa040/esb/README.md

  Use and modify it the way you want.

  => YOU ARE NOT ALLOWED
-  You are not allowed to remove the author’s link and name at the bottom without contacting me.
+  You are not allowed to remove the authorâ€™s link and name at the bottom without contacting me.

  Please contact me (+2349066947271 Whatsapp).